 Let's compare the Western Lowland Gorillas to the Mountain Gorillas.
 The Western Lowland Gorillas have shorter, lighter hair and are the smallest of all gorillas.
 The Mountain Gorillas have darker, longer hair to keep them warm in the mountains.
-They are usually bigger than the WesternLowland Gorillas.
+They are usually bigger than the Western Lowland Gorillas.
 As babies, they can be as little as 4 pounds at birth!
 They live in cloud forests, which is a type of rainforest.
 Western Lowland Gorillas live in Cameroon and Equatorial Guinea, on the west side of Africa.
-Mountain Gorillas live in Rwanda, Democratic Republic of Congo, and Uganda more in the center of the continent.
+Mountain Gorillas live in Rwanda, more in the center of the continent.
 Refer to the links in the note section of Slide 14 for more information.
-Slide 16-19: